 The Swiss Refugee Council would like to thank the organisations and authorities that provided us with information for the purpose of this report.

-The information in this report is up-to-date as of 31 December 2016.
+The information in this report is up-to-date as of 31 December 2017, unless otherwise stated.

 The Asylum Information Database (AIDA)